nosloc/JATG_support_for_Gecko5Education/notes/week8.md

 3. use drscan to set up the different config regs
 4. Verify the output using the output of openOCD and the visual clues on the led array

+It does actually and the ipcore is actually following the state it should follow but the DMA is not working on my sintethised design

+For now the version is not working the DMA state is not changing in the syntethyzed version whereas in the simulation everything works greatly

 ## Things to do